adri1mart1/chu-planner/README.md

 Lets take a look at the example we use before:

-Say the thread we are using is: ooJooJJoJooJJJooJoJoo which is represented like this.
+Say the thread we are using is `ooJooJJoJooJJJooJoJoo` which is represented like this.

 |    | m | t | w | t | f | s | s |
 |----|---|---|---|---|---|---|---|